-Our goal is to get everyone in a Hemp T-Shirt by 2020 to help mitigate climate change.
+Our vision is to get everyone in a Hemp T-Shirt by 2020 to help mitigate climate change.
 The more farming of industrial hemp the better for the environment.
 Hemp cleans oxygen, water and nourishes the land.
 Hemp uses very little to no pesticides or insecticides and needs a fraction of the water that cotton takes to grow.

 Hemp fields turn and strengthens the soil with their 4 foot roots, cleaning soil and scrubbing carbon dioxide from the atmosphere.
 Hemp produces more fiber per acre than any other natural resource producing 250% more fiber than cotton and 600% more than flax.

 Hemp material dates back as far as 8,000 B.C.E.
 America was founded on it, both Presidents Washington and Jefferson grew it, the Declaration of Independence was written on it and Betsy Ross sewed the first American Flag with it.
 Hemp, a natural resource that can grow in every state.

 Everyone in a hemp tee by 2020™